 As couch surfing becomes a long winded sail into the abyss of binge watching, the nostalgic sounds of ripping ticket stubs, the crunch of buttered popcorn, and fizzled slurps of soda pop are becoming a pastime.
 Unless of course you’re swept away at the El Capitan Theatre, where everything is golden and passing through the box office transports you through generations of Hollywood history.

-Situated across the street from the tourist hub of Hollywood & Highland, the El Capitan Theatre is an epic movie-going experience that transcends a typical cinema house.
+Situated across the street from the tourist hub of Ovation Hollywood, the El Capitan Theatre is an epic movie-going experience that transcends a typical cinema house.
 Appealing to flick fans of all types and an homage to yesteryear, blockbuster films are brought to life as the entire venue plays a role - whether it be a curated display of costumes and props, Q&A events with movie makers, or periodic live celebrations.
 Recently, dancers and mariachis performed on stage for the U.S. premiere of Disney/Pixar’s Coco, and in December 2017, Star Wars: The Last Jedi brought a 40-foot First Order AT-M6 Walker to overlook a convocation of galactic enthusiasts.

 “You don’t find what we do here at any other theatres,” says Ed Collins, the executive director of operations at the El Capitan.
 “I think we’re going through a transitional phase in the entertainment business.
 If the experience isn’t unique, people are going to watch at home or on their smartphones.”